elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ## Ways of contributing

 Everyone is welcome to contribute to this site, and we've tried to make it as easy as possible.
 Choose a way that suits you.
-The website is hosted on GitHub, so:".
+The website is hosted on GitHub, so:

-* If you are not familiar with GitHub but want to give it a try: follow [our step-by-step instructions](github_way)(no technical knowledge required!).
+* If you are not familiar with GitHub but want to give it a try: follow [our step-by-step instructions](github_way) (no technical knowledge required!).
 * If you are happier using Google Docs: follow [the Google Doc way](google_doc_way).
 * If you are familiar with Github: [fork the repo and create a pull request](working_with_git).
 * If you just want to make a quick contribution: submit your comments/suggestions using the form below.